liangli-zhen/liangli-zhen2.github.io/_pages/about.md

 <Strong>News</strong>

 <ul align="justify">
-  <li>[Mar 2024] We are currently offering open positions for visiting PhD students and internships in Reliable AI research.</li>
+  <li>[Apr 2024] We are currently offering open positions for visiting PhD students and internships in Reliable AI research.</li>
+  <li>[Apr 2024] Our paper on Neural Architecture Search with Progressive Evaluation and Sub-Population Preservation has been accepted by the IEEE Transactions on Evolutionary Computation.</li>
   <li>[Mar 2024] Our paper on Generative Image Reconstruction from Gradients has been accepted by the IEEE Transactions on Neural Networks and Learning Systems.</li>
   <li>[Jan 2024] Our paper on Geometric Correspondence-Based Multimodal Learning for Ophthalmic Image Analysis has been accepted by the IEEE Transactions on Medical Imaging.</li>
   <li>[Jan 2024] Our paper on MedNAS: Multi-scale Training-free Neural Architecture Search for Medical Image Analysis has been accepted by the IEEE Transactions on Evolutionary Computation.</li>